• Skip to primary navigation

 If you’re looking for some outdoors time, consider a road trip to Tayrona National Park or Sierra Nevada of Santa Marta National Park.

-13. Consider a private driver
+14. Consider hiring a private driver

 If you’re going to be exploring Medellin or any other of the other large cities, consider hiring a private driver while you are there.